w3c/webextensions/proposals/i18n-system-languages.md

 ### Known Consumers

-Language-related extensions and extensions wanting to match the language of the operating system more closely independent of the langauge of the browser.
+Language-related extensions and extensions wanting to match the language of the operating system more closely independent of the language of the browser.

 ## Specification